 Wealthy countries have very few people living in such extreme absolute poverty, both because of higher incomes before tax and benefits, but also due higher government expenditures and transfers.
 It is therefore unsurprising that those countries in which famines occur do tend to be very poor.

 However this relationship also reflects the fact that poorer countries also tend have less adequate facilities like transport infrastructure, sanitation and systems of healthcare that play a key role in preventing or moderating the impacts of food shortages.
-Moreover, it is wrong to assume that in each case it is the poverty of a country that led to the famine: most recent famines occurring in poor countries only did so as a direct consequence of conflict.
+Moreover, whilst poverty certainly increases the vulnerability of a country, it would be misleading to characterise it as the ultimate cause of famine today: most recent famines occurring in poor countries only happened as a consequence of conflict, as discussed more below.

 # Democracy, oppression and conflict